ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 For the next several years, frameworks came and went on large scales but I never felt the need to use one for the projects I was building, which were relatively small in nature.
 I did use preprocessors like SCSS sometimes.
 And for medium sized projects I'd use either templating engines like Pug/Jade or a backend language like PHP for templating.
 For [the Just Read website](https://justread.link/)/server I used Node.js + Express.js which was fine but sticking close to my native roots.

-I never was really drawn to any of the major frameworks.
+I was never really drawn to any of the major frameworks.
 The most appealing was Vue due to its acceptance of using straight HTML + CSS + JS and just enhancing parts, but even then I didn't really like the Vue-y parts of it.

-At [GreenSock](https://gsap.com/) we mainly used a (crappy) PHP-based CMS called Invision Power Board (now Invision Community).
+At [GreenSock](https://gsap.com/) (GSAP) we mainly used a (crappy) PHP-based CMS called Invision Power Board (now Invision Community).
 At ([Rally](https://rallyinteractive.com/)) we used Nunjucks for templating and Contentful as the CMS for the major projects I worked on there.
 At [Stripe](https://stripe.com/) we used Ruby on the backend, Liquid as the templating engine, and Contentful as the CMS.

 That's not to say that I never used React or the other frameworks; I used React at GreenSock, Rally, Stripe, and multiple freelance projects.
 I used Angular and Vue once or twice for little things.
-But I never really vibed with the big hype around React and frameworks like it.
+But I never really vibed with the big hype around React and the other big frameworks.

 ## Svelte is great!